 Before deciding to embark on an honors thesis you may want to start thinking about the following:

 - Do you have the time and energy to put into it?
-Consider your schedule and other goals for your junior and senior year…will you need to make sacrifices complete the project?
+Consider your schedule and other goals for your junior and senior year…will you need to make sacrifices complete the program?
 Is that ok with you?

 - Do you have an idea?
 A spot in a lab to help your ideas come to fruition?
 Start thinking about concrete research questions and bring those into discussions with your (potential) honors advisors.

 Honors Program Requirements differ based on the term you first attended UC Berkeley after admission

 |Term Admitted (Click links below for more details)||Requirements|